yegor256/mailanes/README.md

   # Notify this email every time a new subscriber
   # is added to the list through the /subscribe URL
   email: yegor256@gmail.com
+  # Notify in Telegram chat.
+You can get this number
+  # just by starting a chat with https://t.me/mailanes_bot
+  telegram: 136544085
 # List of GitHub account who also have access to this list
 # and can add recipients to it, via /add?list=ID URL.
 friends: